zhongl/scala-with-cats/src/pages/functors/index.md

-an abstraction that allows us to represent sequences of operations within a context such as a `List`, an `Option`, or any one of a thousand other possibilities.
+an abstraction that allows us to represent sequences of operations within a context such as a `List`, an `Option`, or any one of thousands of other possibilities.
-Functors on their own aren't so useful, but special cases of functors, such as **monads** and **applicative functors**, are some of the most commonly used abstractions in Cats.
+Functors on their own aren't so useful, but special cases of functors, such as **monads** and **applicative functors**, are some of the most commonly used abstractions.

 ## Examples of Functors {#sec:functors:examples}